mdda/mdda.github.io/_posts/AI/2015-08-16-sg-futurists-presentation.md

 ___
 New thinking

-*    Sigmoids out, ReLUs in
+*    Sigmoids &rarrow; ReLUs
-*    Dropout
+*    Dropout (worse is better)
 *    Batch normalization
 *    Networks for the whole stack

 ---
-What can be done now:
+What can be done now

-*  audio to text
+*  Audio to Text
-*  vision - recognising
-*  language translation
+*  Language translation
+*  Vision
+   -   Object recognition
-*  image captioning
+   -   Automatic captioning
-*  reinforcement learning
+*  Reinforcement Learning

 ___